-Notes: \ 5% level of significance
+Notes: \ 5% level of significance Source: Author's Computation (2022)

 From Table 6b, which contains the summary of the long-run coefficients of the estimated parameters, it is noticeable that in the long run, LIR eventually maintained a negative but insignificant relationship with TLAB in line with the short-run effect.
 To this extent, a 1% change in LIR was linked to about 4.2% opposite change in the TLAB.
 The unemployment rate equally retained its strong effect on TLAB in the long run, just the same way its current value strongly determined TLAB in the short run.
 It means that in the short run and long run, the UEM rate was stable as a negative influencer of TLAB; hence, should UER be increased by 1%, its resultant effect on TLAB would be about a 5% decrease and vice versa.
 Furthermore, DSAV, like in the short run, its current value was positively connected to the TLAB when the long-run effect is considered; however, unlike the short-run effect, its effect on TLAB was reversed from weak to strong in the long run; hence, 1% increase in DSAV produced about 80% increase in the TLAB in Nigeria; the reverse of this was equally true.
 In addition, GDPPC was stable in its weak relationship in the long run as it maintained a direct relationship with TLAB; this implied that for every 1% change in GDPPC, it would culminate in about 30% insignificant change in TLAB and the same direction.
-For EXCR, the result in Table 6a shows that its significant and positive relationship with TLAB for every 1% change in the long run, such that EXCR produced about 81% change in TLAB for every 1% change in the long run, such that EXCR produced about 81% change in TLAB for every 1% change in the long run, such that EXCR produced about 81% change in TLAB for every 1% change in the long run, such that EXCR produced about 81% change in TLAB for every 1% change in dive versa.
+For EXCR, the result in Table 6a shows that its significant and positive relationship with TLAB in the short run was repeated in the long run, such that EXCR produced about 81% change in TLAB for every 1% change in its value and vice versa.